opeik/tekken-handbook/Basics/Notation.md

 ## Stances
-A stance is a state that your character enters after performing a specific action, and changes the moveset and properties of the character while in that state.
+A stance is a state that your character enters after performing a specific action and changes the moveset and properties of the character while in that state.
 For example, by holding
 <img class="icon" src="/assets/img/dh.svg">,
 you'll enter the "Full Crouch" stance.
 While in this stance, if you press